“It is an illusion that youth is happy, an illusion of those that have lost it.”

 In the dreary unfinished basement of the Roses house there was an old octopus-like McClary furnace that acted as the official treasury for the array of coins the gang had gathered from allowances, pickpocketing, and sheer dumb chance.
 There were so many dents, cavities, and indentations in the old McClary “Crystal” furnace, that it made hiding the gang’s purse a cinch.
 Terry had even taken to the habit of scattering the coins in seven different directions amidst the furnace for “security purposes,” as he called it.
 One time Abelard had caught Terry in the midst of one his finicky shuffling deposits and decided to interrupt him when he knew Terry was not to be disturbed while in the pit with the octopus.

 “Mind your own business, Poindexter,” Terry said.
-“You might know a thing or two about counting money, but you don’t know anything about protecting it,” he angrily added, while peeking at Abelard from behind one of the octopus’ large round ducts with the galvanized housing to make sure he was not being spied on, and Abelard took him at his word, which is what the gang usually did with Terry, despite the occasional challenge or two.
+“You might know a thing or two about counting money, but you don’t know anything about guarding it,” he angrily added, while peeking at Abelard from behind one of the octopus’ large round ducts with the galvanized housing to make sure he was not being spied on, and Abelard begrudgingly took him at his word, which is what the gang usually did with Terry, despite the occasional challenge or two.

 Lavinia had come up with the bright idea of changing the coins into paper money during her last visit and Terry thought that was bang-up thinking, so Terry collected all the coins from the hollows of the octopus-shaped furnace, and the gang made a collective trip to Don’s Milk on Munro to make the monetary exchange, but Don, a second-generation Korean who had inherited the convenience store from his father, was sick and tired of the neighbourhood kid’s many coming and goings, and of being constantly on the look-out for them stealing, even though that hardly ever happened, denied them the currency swap, full-stop, especially since they had not even committed to buying anything during this particular stopover.